--Updated April 2021--

-If you're looking to build a fully weather resistant Fuji XF kit, hopefully this page will help.
-Not all Fuji bodies or lenses are weather resistant; look for the WR label on lenses.
+If you're looking to build a fully Weather Resistant Fuji XF kit, this page has got you covered.
+Not all Fuji bodies or lenses are weather resistant, so make sure to look for the WR label before buying.

 You really can't go wrong with any of these choices.
 Try them and get the one that handles better for your use.